About

 WOMEN LEADERS OF THE COMMUNITY

-CHARTER 100 is a nonpartisan, Professional Association for women leaders from diverse fields.
+Charter 100 is a nonpartisan, professional association for women leaders from diverse fields.
 The organization was founded in San Diego, California in 1978.
-Phoenix is the second chapter of The Charter 100, and was formed in January 1979.
+Phoenix is the second chapter of Charter 100 and was formed in January 1980.

-The purpose of The CHARTER 100 is to recognize the outstanding women in the community and to provide a forum for their interaction.
-Monthly meetings are designed to enlighten and inform members by providing continuing education in a variety of fields.
+The purpose of Charter 100 is to recognize the outstanding women in the community and to provide a forum for their interaction.
+Monthly meetings are designed to enlighten and inform members by providing education in a variety of fields.
 Speakers of national prominence address the group regarding the latest trends of thought in their respective fields.

-The Charter 100 offers its members nine or more programs and/or parties during the year.
-Members and their guests enjoy both local and national speakers, and always have the opportunity of a Q & A session at the end of each luncheon.
-Also, there are usually four or five evening salons, held at member’s homes with an intimate group of members only attending.
-The Welcome Back Reception in September and the Holiday party in December are popular annual events.
+Charter 100 offers its members numerous programs, salons and signature events during the year.
+Members and guests enjoy both local and national speakers, in addition to enjoying smaller group events in members' homes.
+The Welcome Back Receptions in September and the Holiday parties in December are popular annual events.

 FOUNDER